Some of the offers on this page may have expired.

 Are credit cards with annual fees worth it?

-When it comes to credit cards, no annual fee might seem like a no-brainer.
-However, while certain situations might be ideal for a no annual fee card, there are times where an annual fee is justified.
+No annual fee might seem like a no-brainer — Who would want to pay a yearly fee?
+However, there are times where an annual fee is justified.

 When it’s worth the fee